thomotron/serval-mesh-observer-packet-capture/README.md

 ## Client
 To start capturing packets and send them to a capture server, run `capture <address>`.
 When you are done capturing, press `Ctrl+C` to stop.
 By default the capture program will capture UHF and Wi-Fi packets and send them to the given address at port 3940.
+When capturing Wi-Fi packets, make sure to use a [filter](#user-content-filters) to strip away irrelevant packets.

 The following is the help text printed by the client program:
 ```